How to be organized in your life with xTiles: simple tips that actually work

 Postpone procrastination

 The general rule of thumb is the longer you wait to start, the harder it will be to accomplish.
-Don’t mix up procrastination with laziness.
+Don't mix up procrastination with laziness.
 These two are different.
-Being lazy means doing nothing at all, while watching TV series or TikToks is actually work, but not the kind that leads you somewhere good.
+Laziness involves doing nothing at all, whereas activities like watching TV series or TikToks may occupy your time but typically don't contribute to positive outcomes.

-So, how to avoid procrastination?
+So, how do you avoid procrastination?
 Set deadlines without leaving space for distractions.
-Think about why this is important to get the job done as soon as possible.
-Maybe you look for any other way of spending your time except doing the task because you don’t want to do it.
+Think about why it is important to get the job done as soon as possible.
+Maybe you look for any other way of spending your time except doing the task because you don't want to do it.
 Then, maybe you may distribute the task to someone else.
 Define its priority using our Management Matrix template.

 Books on how to be organized